Makerspace-Antwerpen/esp32-klankentapper/documentation/data_processing.md

 ## Database

-We would like to store our messages somewhere so that we can retrieve/review them later, this is why we will be using a database.
+We would like to store our data somewhere so that we can retrieve/review it later, this is why we will be using a database.
 For this example we will show you how to utilize the open source, time series based [InfluxDB](https://www.influxdata.com/).

 Please refer to [this tutorial](https://pimylifeup.com/raspberry-pi-influxdb/) to set up your own InfluxDB database.